When you were growing up, you’ve probably heard from your mom and dad that you should always share because it is a good thing to do.

 Take a look at sites listed below if you’re interested in making money from your ride.

-Some people prefer this over Avis, Hertz, or other car rental services because the prices are competitive, and may be even cheaper.
+Some people prefer this over Avis, Hertz, or other car rental services because the prices are competitive, and maybe even cheaper.
 Even better, by booking from these websites, they do not have to waste their time in line at the airport.

 If you want to make money by renting out your car, but you don’t really trust strangers to take good care of it, go for Uber, Sidecar, or Lyft.
-These are private car services where users request you to come to their location so you can drive them to their chose destination.
+These are private car services where users request you to come to their location so you can drive them to their chosen destination.

 These apps automatically charge the far to the user, which means all you have to really do is drive.
-All you have to do is to make sure that the driving experience is as pleasant as possible, because the passenger gets to rate you.
+All you have to do is to make sure that the driving experience is as pleasant as possible because the passenger gets to rate you.
 But worry not, because you get to rate them, too.

 Sites to use: